 And the cost for enjoying these great Tassie wilderness campgrounds?
 Nothing.
 There are no site fees, just the entry fees which apply to all national parks.

-Lake Pedder - camping and fee information
+Southwest Camping - camping and fee information from Tas Parks & Wildlife Service

 Camping Guide to Tasmania - by Craig Lewis and Cathy Savage, Boiling Billy Publications.
-I've used this guide book on three (so far) campervan trips in Tasmania and found it to be accurate and extremely useful.
+I've used this guide book on four (so far) campervan trips in Tasmania and found it to be accurate and extremely useful.